This Copycat Stouffer’s Escalloped Chicken and Noodles is the ultimate comfort food- can be done with rotisserie chicken and as a one pot meal!

 But then “Lay Lady Lay” by Bob Dylan comes on, and for once, your son wants to be held and sway around the kitchen island with you.

-These moments are worth burning dinner a hundred times.
+Those moments are worth burning dinner a hundred times.

 Stouffer's Copycat Escalloped Chicken & Noodles

-- 8 oz fettucine or linguine noodles
+- 8 oz fettucine or linguine noodles, broken into 2" pieces

 - 4 T butter, divided